TachibanaYoshino/AnimeGAN/README.md

 ![](https://github.com/TachibanaYoshino/AnimeGAN/blob/master/result/Hayao/photo/%2044.jpg) ![](https://github.com/TachibanaYoshino/AnimeGAN/blob/master/result/Hayao/photo_result/%2044.jpg)
 ____
 ## License
 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.
 Permission is granted to use the AnimeGAN given that you agree to my license terms.
+Regarding the request for commercial use, please contact us via email to help you obtain the authorization letter.
 ## Author
 Xin Chen, Gang Liu, Jie Chen
 ## Acknowledgment